Improved the onboarding experience and content strategy to support first-time AI users across UW's campus.

 Across sessions, I aimed to:

-uncover first-time users’ mental models, expectations, concerns for Purple and AI use
+uncover their mental models, expectations, concerns for Purple and AI use

 evaluate user comprehension on how to select and use specialized agents.